New-York Tribune: History

 The Tribune was created by Horace Greeley in 1841 with the goal of providing a straightforward, trustworthy media source.
 Greeley had previously published a weekly newspaper, The New Yorker (unrelated to the later modern magazine of the same name), in 1833 and was also publisher of the Whig Party's political organ, Log Cabin.
-In 1841, he merged operations of these two publications into a new newspaper that he named the New-York Tribune.
+In 1841, he merged operations of these two publications into a newspaper that he named the New-York Tribune.

 Greeley sponsored a host of reforms, including pacifism and feminism and especially the ideal of the hardworking free laborer.
 Greeley demanded reforms to make all citizens free and equal.
 He envisioned virtuous citizens who would eradicate corruption.
 He talked endlessly about progress, improvement, and freedom, while calling for harmony between labor and capital.
 Greeley's editorials promoted social democratic reforms and were widely reprinted.
 They influenced the free-labor ideology of the Whigs and the radical wing of the Republican Party, especially in promoting the free-labor ideology.
 Before 1848 he sponsored an American version of Fourierist socialist reform, but backed away after the failed revolutions of 1848 in Europe.